Meeting Time: January 25, 2022 at 2:30pm MST

 • Default_avatar

-Courtney Knochel over 2 years ago
+Courtney Knochel almost 3 years ago

 As the president of the Phoenix Downtown Neighborhood Alliance, I support adopting Vision Zero as part of the Roadway Safety Action Plan.
 This is an opportunity for Phoenix leadership to embrace bipartisan collaboration and save lives.
 It's a fact that being on a street in Phoenix is more dangerous than other large cities -- let's fix that, support growth of multi-modal transportation, and allow Phoenix to remain competitive for $5B in federal funding via Safe Streets and Roads for All grants.